Skip to content Skip to footer

 Anxiety is a symptom, not a diagnosis

 Let’s think about that for a moment.
 A diagnosis feels like a life sentence, permanent.. just who I am.
 Not much I can really do about it except maybe suffer or take my meds.
-This the first of many secrets I’ll be sharing with you, because anxiety really is just a symptom.
-The real question is, a symptom of what?
+This is the first of many secrets I’ll be sharing with you, because the real question is, a symptom of what?

-Years of experience as a hypnotherapist has taught me, under all our uniqueness and complexity, there are very deep and understandable reasons for someone to hold anxiety.
+Years of experience as an RTT therapist have taught me, under all our uniqueness and complexity, there are very deep and understandable reasons for someone to hold anxiety.
 Reasons that, once understood, can cause a major shift in your life and get you completely anxiety free.
 In this article I will outline some of the real underlying causes I’ve discovered throughout my career, I’ll offer insight as to where it may have started, and show you what you can do to fix it.

 What’s causing anxiety?